Place

 Overview

-On November 6, 2025, the Cultural Heritage Commission voted to consider The Brady Bunch House as a Los Angeles Historic-Cultural Monument.
+On March 4, 2026, the Los Angeles City Council voted to designate the Brady Bunch House as a Historic-Cultural Monument, ensuring long-term protection for one of television’s most recognizable homes.
 The two-story single-family home in Studio City served the main setting of the popular television show The Brady Bunch, which aired from 1969 to 1974.
+This iconic mid-century residence—with its distinctive gabled roof and split-level design—has helped shape generations’ understanding of a blended family and the quintessential suburban Los Angeles home.

 About This Place